nrm33n/SongGenAI/README.md

 # SongGenAI

-This is a pop music generator using transformer networks.
-It consists of 3 parts:
+This is a pop music generator using transformer networks consisting of 3 parts:
 * a lyric generator using the GPT-2 transformer model
 * singing voice synthesis using the DiffSinger model with a HifiGan deep learning based vocoder translate control data and convert synthesis model into audio.
 The specific vocoder used is by Kong, J., Kim, J., & Bae, J. from the 2020 paper Hifi-gan: Generative adversarial networks for efficient and high fidelity speech.